Ann Demeulemeester: Ann Demeulemeester by Antonioli

 After the Italian retailer Claudio Antonioli bought the company in 2020 and after the resignation of Sébastien Meunier, Ann Verhelst announced, in September 2021, her return to the Ann Demeulemeester label, therefore forever linking her name and legacy to Claudio Antonioli, whose name is mainly associated with the rise of luxury streetwear.
 That same month, the brand's Antwerp flagship store reopened after a year of renovation, now being mostly focused on the Ann Demeulemeester by Serax homeware and furnitures collections rather than on the fashion collections.

-In the meantime, Belgian national newspaper De Tijd revealed that 42 out of the 48 Antwerp-based employees of Ann Demeulemeester had been dismissed, despite most of them have been working for the label for over threw decades and were hired by Ann Verhelst herself.
+In the meantime, Belgian national newspaper De Tijd revealed that 42 out of the 48 Antwerp-based employees of Ann Demeulemeester had been dismissed, despite most of them having been working for the label for decades, hired by Ann Verhelst herself.
 The article also revealed that the company itself was relocated to Milan, definitively cutting the fashion house from its historical Flemish roots.
 In an exclusive interview granted to journalist Jesse Brouns, Ann Verhelst, Patrick Robyn and Claudio Antonioli confirmed the relocation of the Belgian brand to Italy, the later stating that "Milan [compared to Antwerp] is a fashion city.
 That made recruiting a new team of 25 people easier."

-Claudio Antonioli enrolled designer Nina Maria Nitsche as "ghost" creative director of the brand, another Maison Margiela alumni, after her short stances at both Vetements and Kering's own Brioni.
+Claudio Antonioli enrolled designer Nina Maria Nitsche as "ghost" creative director of the brand, another Maison Margiela alumna, after her short stances at both Vetements and Kering's own Brioni.

-The brand's first fashion show of the Antonioli era that took place in October 2021 in Paris, and relied mostly on denim, received mixed reviews from the international press.
-As for the second outing of Claudio Antonioli for the brand, in March 2022, Vogue described it, in a notably harsh review, as if "The models all looked like they were heading to a meeting with their bank managers to declare themselves bankrupt".
+The brand's first fashion show of the Antonioli era took place in October 2021 in Paris; it relied mostly on denim, and received mixed reviews from the international press.
+As for the second outing of Claudio Antonioli for the brand, in March 2022, Vogue described it, in a notably harsh review, as if "[t]he models all looked like they were heading to a meeting with their bank managers to declare themselves bankrupt".

 For Sanremo Music Festival 2022, Ann Demeulemeester dressed Italian musician Mahmood, who joins the list of the brand's legends alongside Patti Smith and PJ Harvey.

-In December 2022, to the industry’s surprise, Claudio Antonioli named the social-media savvy Ludovic de Saint-Sernin as creative director of Ann Demeulemeester, only to part ways with him less than six months later and after one single collection.
-In June 2023, Antonioli then appointed as the brand’s fourth creative director in less than three years, Stefano Gallici, a former intern at Haider Ackermann and one-half of a duo of Italian DJs called the Nausea Twins.
+In December 2022, to the industry's surprise, Claudio Antonioli named the social-media savvy Ludovic de Saint-Sernin as creative director of Ann Demeulemeester, only to part ways with him less than six months later and after one collection.
+In June 2023, Antonioli then appointed the brand's fourth creative director in less than three years, Stefano Gallici, a former intern at Haider Ackermann and half of a duo of Italian DJs called the Nausea Twins.

-In September 2023, Ann Verhelst and Claudio Antonioli released an exclusive fragrance designed by Italian nose, Nicola Bianchi.
+In September 2023, Ann Verhelst and Claudio Antonioli released an exclusive fragrance designed by Italian nose Nicola Bianchi.

-At the end of Italian fiscal year 2022, Ann Demeulemeester’s parent company, AD Milano S.R.L., reported a net loss of -10.555.311,00 euros for a total turnover of only 9.166.499,00 euros.
+At the end of Italian fiscal year 2022, Ann Demeulemeester's parent company, AD Milano S.R.L., reported a net loss of -10.555.311,00 euros for a total turnover of only 9.166.499,00 euros.